10 International University Application Tips for U.S. Students

 3. Assess Your Language Skills

-Many global education institutions require proficiency in a local language, but not all.
-Determine if you need to pass exams like IELTS or TOEFL before attending.
-Consider taking language courses if your chosen international universities require them, but also consider taking them just for your benefit.
+It’s not uncommon for global education institutions to require proficiency in a local language, but not all.
+Look into if you need to pass exams like IELTS or TOEFL before attending.
+Consider taking language courses if your chosen international university requires them, but also for your own benefit.
 It can be hard to find yourself away from home and everything you know; the last thing you’d want is to not be able to order yourself a coffee on top of that!
-Prepare yourself to communicate in a new country and be sure to take your studies seriously.
+Prepare yourself to communicate in a new country, and be sure to take your studies seriously.

 4. Prepare a Personal Statement for International Applications

-Spend some time tailoring the personal statement you may have written for U.S. schools for the international schools you’re applying to.
-Reflect on the academic values and culture of the school to better resonate with their expectations.
+Spend some time tailoring the personal statement you may have already written for the international schools you’re applying to.
+Pro Tip: Spend some time reflecting on the academic values and culture of the school to make sure your edits best resonate with their expectations.

-It’s important to note that personal statements are expected in U.S. college applications, but foreign applications could expect different content, messages, or information entirely.
-This can influence the way your application is read.
+It’s important to note that while personal statements are typically expected in U.S. college applications, foreign applications may require different content, messages, or information altogether.
+This can impact how your application is perceived.
 Make sure you’re not projecting U.S. application expectations onto foreign applications.
 Take your time and do your research!

 5. Connect with Current Students and Alumni